 React.PureComponent

-prop should not be specified with a newly created object
+prop should not be specified with an object that is always newly created

 - REACT_INEFFICIENT_PURE_COMPONENT_PROP